cnobles/iGUIDE/docs/pages/config_proc.rst

 Memory Management
 """""""""""""""""

-``defaultMB / demultiMB / trimMB / filtMB / consolMB / alignMB / coupleMB / processMB / reportMB``
+``defaultMB / demultiMB / trimMB / filtMB / consolMB / alignMB / coupleMB / assimilateMB / evaluateMB / reportMB``
   Controls the amount of memory allocated to each of these processes during snakemake processing.
 While working on a server or multicored machine, these parameters will work internally to help schedule jobs.
 Each value will act as